cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 - Interactive web interface for exploring workflow performance data by mouse hover or selection
 - Customizable axis ranges and legend to focus on specific time periods or metrics
-- Export capabilities for both SVG/PDF/PNG/JPG graphics and CSV raw data
+- Export capabilities for various image formats (SVG, PDF, PNG, JPG) and raw data (CSV)

 Here are some screenshots of this tool: